shubham-shahh/Face-Attendance-System/README.md

 ### Performance

-* **Speed** - The system is 4x fater than the existing ateendance system (based on the data collected over a month while testing)
+* **Speed** - The system is 4x fater than the existing atendance system (based on the data collected over a month while testing)
 * **Accuracy** - The system is 91.88% accurate (based on the data collected over a month while testing)

 ### Technologies Used